 1. Gas Heaters

 Gas heaters come in many forms.
-You can get free-standing patio heaters that can be used on decking, portable gas heaters, or gas fire pits.
+There are free-standing patio heaters that can be used on decking, portable gas heaters, and gas fire pits.

-Free-standing heaters typically offer 360 degrees of heat and are powered by a gas canister hidden inside, which can be replaced when empty.
-These let you control the level of heat output by turning a dial, much like you would on a gas bbq, for instance.
+Free-standing heaters typically offer 360 degrees of heat and are powered by a gas canister hidden inside, which you replace when empty.
+You can control the level of heat output by turning a dial, much like you would on a gas barbecue, for instance.

-Portable gas heaters are compact and easy to light thanks to a piezo ignition; however, they typically only give off heat in the direction you point them.
+Thanks to a piezo ignition, portable gas heaters are compact and easy to light; however, they typically only give off heat in the direction you point them.

-These gas heaters are best for non-covered decking areas as the build-up of carbon monoxide produced from the burning could cause some issues only best for open-air decking areas.
+These gas heaters are best for non-covered decking areas, as the build-up of carbon monoxide produced from the burning could cause some issues.
+They are only best for open-air decking areas.

-Fire pits are a great way to heat a deck, much like they are a great way to heat any outdoor space.
+Fire pits are a great way to heat a deck, and they are great for any outdoor space.

 There are a couple of different types.
-You can get wood fuelled fire pits, which are the most affordable, or use gas fire pits which have a higher initial cost than traditional methods.
+The most affordable are wood-fuelled fire pits, while gas fire pits have a higher initial cost than traditional methods.

-You can easily achieve this by using spare patio tiles, a heatproof fire pit mat, or some kind of stone in some way.
+You can quickly achieve this by using spare patio tiles, a heatproof fire pit mat, or some stone in some way.

-Gas fire pits have a more luxurious look and feel than traditional pits and use glass beads or lava rock to spread the heat evenly across the pit.
+Gas fire pits look and feel more luxurious than traditional pits.
+They use glass beads or lava rock to spread the heat evenly.

-One of the more eco-friendly outdoor heaters you can buy, electric heaters are great for covered decks and are cheaper to run than other outdoor heating options.
+Electric heaters are one of the more eco-friendly outdoor heaters you can buy.
+They are great for covered decks and are cheaper to run than other options.

-Electric heaters are typically smaller than gas fuelled heaters as there’s no gas canister needed to store.
-Simply plug in and go, wait a little while, and you’ll get heating you can sometimes control at the click of a button.
+Electric heaters are typically smaller than gas-fuelled heaters as there’s no gas canister needed to store them.
+Plug in and go, wait a little while, and you’ll get heating.
+You can sometimes control it at the click of a button.

-For the safest option, you’ll want to ensure that any electric heater you buy has an overheating safety cutoff, fall-over cut off, and a long enough cord to fit your outdoor socket.
+For the safest option, you’ll want to ensure that any electric heater you buy has an overheating safety cutoff, a fall-over cutoff, and a cord long enough to fit your outdoor socket.

 The only real downside to electric heaters and gas heaters, for that matter, is that you’ll need to store them properly, and we wouldn’t advise using them in wet weather unless it is under a covered decking area where any weather can’t get to them.